Statement of Purpose

 2. Vandalism or other incidents of defacing or damaging personal, school or private property.

 3. Abuse of others physically, verbally, or psychologically.
-This includes fighting, bullying, cyberbullying, intimidation, threatening or violent behaviours, extorting, or showing intolerance towards others because of their race, culture, dress, or other perceived differences while at school, at a school-related activity or in other circumstances where engaging in the activity will have an impact on the school environment.
+This includes fighting, bullying, cyberbullying, harassment, intimidation, threatening or violent behaviours, extorting, or showing intolerance towards others because of their race, culture, dress, or other perceived differences while at school, at a school-related activity or in other circumstances where engaging in the activity will have an impact on the school environment.

 4. Retribution against a person who has reported incidents